-This guide accompanies my information guide on Exchange 2013 SANs, SSL and UCC, if you have not read it then take time to here, then continue with your install here.
-The site below is also a great guide on how to setup Exchange 2013 with SSL.
-Check it out below, or stay here!
+This guide accompanies my information guide on Exchange 2013 and Exchange 2016 SANs, SSL and UCC, if you have not read it then take time to here, then continue with your install here.

-In this guide we will create an SSL certificate request in Exchange 2013, you can then go off and purchase the UCC SSL Certificate we will then install the certificate that we have purchased online and apply it to the services that we are going to run such as Outlook Web Access ( OWA ).
-Note that if you intend to use a mobile device to sync email with exchange 2013 then you must buy an SSL certificate.
+In this guide we will create an SSL certificate request in Exchange 2013 or Exchange 2016, you can then go off and purchase the SSL Certificate, we will then install the certificate that we have purchased on-line and apply it to the services that we are going to run such as Outlook Web Access ( OWA ).
+Note that if you intend to use a mobile device to sync email with exchange 2013 or exchange 2016 hen you must buy an SSL certificate.
 To start, make sure you are logged in to the Exchange 2013 ECP / EAC.

-- An internal A record called “Autodiscover” that points to your Exchange 2013 CAS server.
+- An internal A record called “Autodiscover” that points to your Exchange 2013 CAS server or 2016 MBX server.

 Then Certificates, on the sub menu click the + sign to create and new certificate.
 You will see the screen below.
 As you can see we are going to Create a request for a certificate from a certification authority.